 Students should work with their studio instructor to create the content to be included in programs.
 Information must include: student name, instrument, instructor, works to be performed, composers, accompanists, collaborators, and principal studio instructor.
 No personal statements or comments are allowed on the program, as this is deemed inappropriate for an academic recital.
-Because this program will be viewed by an audience, the public relations department will need to view it before it can be printed.
-Students should share this information via a Google Drive Doc with the studio instructor and the Casper College School of Fine Arts and Humanities Academic Assistant (kcoe@ caspercollege.edu).
+Students should share this information via a Google Drive Doc with the studio instructor and the Casper College School of Fine Arts and Humanities Academic Assistant (kcoe@caspercollege. edu).
 The academic assistant will create a program using the content of the doc.